saymoncoppi/pdfff/README.md

 <br/><br/><br/><br/>

 ## How Ghostscript works
-This script extends the ghostscript commands allowing repair (not)embedded font issues, compress to re-distribute
+This script creates a batch process to extends the ghostscript commands allowing repair (not)embedded font issues, compress to re-distribute
 <br/><br/><br/><br/>

 ### Base ghostscript command to embed fonts: